TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-generalloganalytics-integrationissuesazuresecuritycenter.md

 (https://docs.microsoft.com/azure/security-center/security-center-enable-data-collection#using-an-existing-workspace)

 **Important:**<br>
-Your billing will be define based on the type of the security solution that installed on your worksopace.<br>
+Your billing will be define based on the type of the security solution that installed on your workspace.<br>

 ## **Recommended documents**
 * [Security Center Pricing Tier](https://azure.microsoft.com/pricing/details/security-center/)